- How It Works

 Operating a profitable restaurant is difficult without an accurate grasp of your ingredient usage and how it contributes to your overall food cost.
 Keeping tabs on your ingredient usage, in turn, is difficult without control of your inventory.
 Knowing what you do have on hand and comparing that to what you should have is fundamental to understanding your real costs.

 Ideally, you would have plenty of time and staffing to verify your numbers by methodically counting every single item you use on a regular basis.
 In real life, time and staffing constraints make that impractical.
 The goal, then, is to find your own “sweet spot” where your food cost savings pay for the time you spend counting inventory.
-Here are six tips for improving your inventories.

-1) Good Inventories Are a Practical Necessity
+1. Accept That Good Inventories are a Practical Necessity

 Costing out a menu item may be Restaurant 101, but that number – however accurate on paper – is not your real-world cost for the item.
 In practice, any number of factors, from ambiguities in the written recipe to over-portioning to employee theft, can alter your real-world cost.
 You can highlight major usage issues by increasing inventory frequency and reviewing results.
 To go a step further, you can really pinpoint inefficiencies in usage by comparing actual usage to theoretical usage in your restaurant management system (RMS).
-A top RMS will pull detailed sales data from your POS, know what you buy from processing your invoices and have easy tools for inputting recipes and inventories.
+A top RMS will pull detailed sales data from your POS, know what you buy from processing your invoices and have tools for inputting recipes and inventories.

 For any given period in which you want to track usage, you’ll need the starting inventory and the ending inventory for the period.
 You’ll also need details on all orders you’ve received for the period, and ideally your RMS is capturing these details on a daily basis.
 Here’s the formula for usage of an ingredient: take the starting inventory, add the incoming orders and subtract your ending inventory.
 The resulting number equals your actual usage of that ingredient.
 If that number doesn’t correlate closely with the usage you’d expect based on your sales figures, you have an inventory management problem that needs to be addressed.